 arm in the oven for a while and say, "Wow!, Venus is twice as hot as

 this oven!"
 In appearance, Venus looks like a yellow, cloud-covered world,

 and the only way to see the surface is either by landing there or with radar

 mapping since the entire planet is always covered by clouds.
 Venus is tipped

 upside down, or more accurately, Venus is right-side up but spinning clockwise

-so that the Sun would rise in the west and set in the east.
+so that the Sun rises in the west and sets in the east.
 Additionally,

 Venus is the only planet whose rotation length exceeds its revolution, meaning